syndesisio/syndesis.io/content/community/contributing.md

 #### Running code checks

-We use [Codacy](https://www.codacy.com/) for code analysis, multiple Maven plugins provided by the [Base POM](https://github.com/basepom/basepom) project to make our code clean and our dependencies in check.
+We use multiple Maven plugins configured by the [Base POM](https://github.com/basepom/basepom) project to make our code clean and our dependencies in check.
 To run them locally run Maven build with `checks` profile turned on:

 ```bash
 $ ./mvnw -Pchecks clean install